interscript/rababa/docs/DISTILL-SOURCE-PROMPT.md

    replace it — the repr line of work is closed).
 3. Hebrew s43 (beam-4 teacher labels required). s45 may land ~11h
    later; same re-distill-once logic as Arabic.
-4. Thai — WAIT per section 4 (gate on scaleup600k verdict, then it
+4. Thai — GO. scaleup600k verified 1.7260% PER (section 4); smallest,
-   becomes the first actual distillation target: smallest, cleanest contract).
+   cleanest contract, first recommended target.

 ## What we will NOT ship
 - Any LLM-labeled variant (hallucinated haraqat poison chains).